 Love gardening?
 Want a hands-on service experience?
 Volunteer in the Campus Garden; we welcome students, faculty, staff, and community members.The garden is located at the corner of Polo Road and Student Drive and can always use an extra set of hands.
 All are welcome, no gardening experience is required.

 See below for some frequently asked questions about the Campus Garden.

 When can I volunteer at the Campus Garden?

-For the 2017 spring semester, Campus Garden hours will be hosted every Sunday and Thursday from 3:30 to 5:30 p.m.
+For the summer of 2017, Campus Garden hours will be hosted every Wednesday from 9:00 am to 12:00 p.m.
 Note that volunteer hours will not occur on set Wake Forest holidays.